MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/receivables-how-reconcile-payments-cannot-apply-auto.md

 ms.date: 10/01/2018
 ms.author: sgroespe
 ms.translationtype: HT
-ms.sourcegitcommit: 9dbd92409ba02281f008246194f3ce0c53e4e001
+ms.sourcegitcommit: 33b900f1ac9e295921e7f3d6ea72cc93939d8a1b
-ms.openlocfilehash: 8d4ad19bec55769a876f9783ff617bad0b87df7b
+ms.openlocfilehash: 519696376cba2e494ad83b3e1bce442de8299884
 ms.contentlocale: en-nz
-ms.lasthandoff: 09/28/2018
+ms.lasthandoff: 11/26/2018

 ---
 # <a name="reconcile-payments-that-cannot-be-applied-automatically"></a>Reconcile Payments That Cannot be Applied Automatically
 You may sometimes have to handle payments to your bank account that cannot be applied to a related open customer, vendor or bank account ledger entry.
 Reasons may be that no document exists in [!INCLUDE[d365fin](includes/d365fin_md.md)] that the payment can be applied to, or the related document in [!INCLUDE[d365fin](includes/d365fin_md.md)] has a different amount than the transaction amount, for example, because of currency exchange.
-In the **Payment Reconciliation Journal** window, all transaction amounts for payments that are not yet applied appear in the **Difference** field, including amounts that cannot be applied because of reasons such as the above.
+On the **Payment Reconciliation Journal** page, all transaction amounts for payments that are not yet applied appear in the **Difference** field, including amounts that cannot be applied because of reasons such as the above.

 Payments that cannot be applied can appear on payment reconciliation journal lines in the following different ways: